 ADVERTISEMENT

 This comes after coach Mario Cristobal started his normal game week Monday morning with an appearance on the Joe Rose Show.
-There he officially named the obvious backup to Beck, but also likes what he is seeing out of his younger players.
+There, he officially named the obvious backup to Beck, but also likes what he is seeing out of his younger players.
 Cristobal confirmed what many expected: “Emory is going to be the backup,” he said, while also noting Luke Nickel and Judd Anderson are grinding to make an impression.
 Emory Williams showed flashes of what he could be during his freshman season once Tyler Van Dyke went down with an injury.

 He himself then got injured that same season, and with open doors came Cam Ward.
-The issue was the bowl game to close the season, and the main reason why Carson Beck is a Hurricane now.
+The issue was the bowl game to close the season, and it’s the main reason why Carson Beck is a Hurricane now.
 Williams didn’t show signs that he was ready to be a starter, and he knows that this year is a “wake-up” call for him.

 Emory Williams, the sophomore QB, got a taste of action last year once Tyler Van Dyke went down with an injury.
 He himself then got injured that same season, and with open doors came Cam Ward.
-Williams couldn’t capitalize with the bowl game stumble.
+Williams couldn’t capitalize on the bowl game stumble.
 Now, with Beck in town, this season isn’t just about chasing wins—it’s about resetting the standard in Coral Gables.
 He knows that this year is a “wake-up” call for him.

 Emory Williams owning his ‘wake-up’ call